The Big Benefits to Syntax Changes in FlexSim 2017

 That’s right, simulation runs have the potential to go much faster, and it’s a direct result of the scripting update in FlexSim 2017.

+The reason?
 All FlexScript is now compiled to machine code and executed directly—avoiding needless interpretation makes things more efficient, leading to faster processing of simulation events.

 The smartest Autocomplete yet

 Finally, this change has enabled us to make some huge improvements to our built-in Autocomplete, which now provides you with a list of properties and methods to access as soon as you type a dot.
 You’ll also be happy to know that the Autocomplete is a little more forgiving these days—even when you misspell or are just trying to get close to a name that’s on the tip of your tongue, the closest possible matches will still appear.

 It’s also smarter than ever before.
 Have you already declared some labels?
 Autocomplete will show those if they come up in the context of what you’re trying to do.

 We truly believe that this update is a big step forward to helping FlexSim become the best simulation software it can possible be.
 Remember that if you ever need help getting familiar with dot syntax, our support team and worldwide user base can be found on FlexSim Answers and would be more than happy to help.